intra2net/paperbackup/README.md

 - ghostscript https://www.ghostscript.com/
 - ZBar http://zbar.sourceforge.net/

+### MacOS with Homebrew

+Some of the dependencies listed above are either outdated, or don't work on Big Sur, recent versions of Homebrew, or newer versions of Python3.
+These issues can be addressed by installing [Homebrew](https://brew.sh/) and then running the new `paperbackup-homebrew-setup.sh` script to configure the dependencies.

+*Note: Please adjust the script if you'd rather use a LaTex package other than the BasicTex cask, or if you'd prefer to use GraphicsMagick rather than ImageMagick.*

 ## Why backup on paper?

 Some data, like GnuPG or SSH keys, can be really really important for you, like that your whole